 Janice F. Bell, Ph.D., M.P.H., M.N., F.A.A.N.

 An accomplished health services researcher, Bell joined the School of Nursing in 2012.
 She is a co-founder of the Family Caregiving Institute at the Betty Irene Moore School of Nursing, which is dedicated to advancing system supports for family caregivers.
 In her current research with the Alameda County Care Alliance, she developed deep partnerships with the faith-based community to co-create an innovative model for care navigation within congregations, reaching older adults with advanced illness.
 She also led the scientific review for a national panel defining an implementation framework for serious illness care.
 Bell currently serves as chair of the School of Nursing's Education Policy and Curriculum Development Subcommittee.
 In 2015, she received the UC Davis Deans' Excellence in Mentoring Award.
+She was named the Western Health Advantaged Endowed Professor in 2021.
+The $1 million endowed professorship is a five-year term and supports a mid-career or senior faculty member in the School of Nursing whose specialty advances health through nursing education, research, practice and leadership.

 Prior to joining the School of Nursing, Bell was an assistant professor of health services in the School of Public Health at the University of Washington.
 There, she served as a primary faculty member for the school's Maternal and Child Health Leadership Training Program, an interdisciplinary Master of Public Health program that prepares students for careers in maternal and child public health practice.